Knives out for Borrell, as Russia divides EU

 "Business relationships and business projects that have existed for decades are one thing and serious human rights violations and our reactions to them are another", Peter Altmaier, Merkel's economy minister, told the Bild am Sonntag newspaper on Sunday.

-Meanwhile, the divisions - on Borrell and Nord Stream 2 - indicated that Russia has become probably the most toxic issue on today's EU and transatlantic foreign policy agenda.
+The infighting - on Borrell and Nord Stream 2 - indicated that Russia has become probably the most toxic issue on today's EU and transatlantic foreign policy agenda.

-"The Russians choreographed Borrell's visit to aggravate quarrels inside the EU ...
-Lavrov belittled Borrell," an EU source said.
+"The Russians choreographed Borrell's visit to aggravate quarrels inside the EU," an EU source said.

 "Certain [eastern and Nordic] member states will say they told him [Borrell] not go to Moscow.
 He'll defend himself.
 Berlin, Paris, Madrid, and Rome will back him.
-And Moscow will get what it wants ... even deeper EU division," the source said.
+And Russia will get what it wants ... even deeper EU division," the source said.